clementpoh/logic/chapter2.md

 > Everything is true.

-Now think about that for a second.
+Now think about that for a moment.
 If the statement is false, then not everything is true.
 However, if everything is true then the opposite, nothing, is true too.
 This assertion is also contradictory.
 We can conclude that not everything is true.